WeihanLi/dotnet-httpie/README.md

 ## Docker

-There's docker image that you could use directly without install the tool, use sample:
+There's a docker image(weihanli/dotnet-httpie) that you could use directly without installing the tool, use sample:

 ``` bash
 docker run --rm weihanli/dotnet-httpie http -v github.com